Skip to content

 Educators

-Supporting Resilient Forest Communities: Vernal Pools
+Supporting Resilient Forest Communities: Incorporating Vernal Pool Conservation into Your Work

-Yu Man Lee, Abby Pointer.
+Speakers: Yu Man Lee, Abby Pointer

 Strategies to Make Outreach More Accessible

+Education and outreach are vital tools for Conservation Districts, empowering communities with the knowledge to make informed decisions about land, water, and resource stewardship.
+Having a successful outreach program not only empowers communities, but in turn can yield new partnerships and can strengthen community support for Conservation Districts and the work they do.
 Over the past decade, we have recognized the importance of trying to incorporate new strategies and accommodations to make our programming more accessible and meet the needs of our community.
 In this talk we will share things district staff can do to make print and social media posts more accessible, discuss considerations when planning in person meetings, having inclusive swag, and highlight some tools you can promote within your community that allows the entire family to experience the great outdoors.

-Dr. Shikha Singh.
+Speakers: Dr. Shikha Singh

 General Interest